erSubhashThapa/100daysofcode/r2-log.md

  How much do we need of each object inorder to total as close as possible to specific amounts?  **ex totals: blue: 70 red: 40, yellow: 15**

+- ## Thoughts and Feelings:
+  Can't believe I'm on round two!
+I got a lot done because I saved most of my log until the end, instead of logging while coding.